Guest14/tein-stuff/README.md

 issues:
 - only the player's state is saved (moving objects, crumble blocks and such are not saved)
-- if a state was set right after jumping doesn't work properly
+- if you save state right after jumping doesn't work properly
 - slight inconveniences